 Where to Stay: Splash & Slumber!

-This newly-renovated property is walking distance from the many downtown storefronts and offers free parking for guests.
+This newly-renovated property is within walking distance of the many downtown storefronts and offers free parking for guests.
 The hotel features an on-site restaurant, The Beacon, and a convenient market in the lobby with refreshments, ice cream, and late-night nibbles.
 Beyond its clean and decorative layout, the real gem is the unforgettable crisp waters of its indoor pool and hot tub.
-Paneled throughout with floor to ceiling glass windows, you can catch a breathtaking sunset as the sun reflects on the adjacent marina waters.
+Paneled throughout with floor-to-ceiling glass windows, you can catch a breathtaking sunset as the sun reflects on the adjacent marina waters.

 - The Harborview, 135 East Grand Avenue Port Washington